Youssef25331/kalima-pdf-editor/README.md

 #  PDF Editor

-A Tool for editing PDF's for quickly  the Kalima Platform.
+A Tool for editing PDF's for quickly  the Kalima Platform

 ---